 If you’re looking to save some money on train travel from Paris to Naples, we have a couple of tips for you.
 Booking in advance can offer you cheaper prices, and it can also give you the opportunity to be flexible with your dates and times.
 A quick search and tell you if traveling midweek is less expensive than peak days of the weekend, or if particular times of the day are less expensive than others.
 In addition, you can look at long-distance train tickets versus high-speed to see if there is a less expensive option.

-When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Naples, your train can arrive in train stations including Napoli Centrale and Napoli P. Za Garibaldi.
+When departing from Paris, you have various train station options to start your route from including Paris Gare du Nord, Paris Gare de Lyon and Paris Gare de l'Est. When arriving in Naples, you can end your journey in train stations like Napoli Centrale, Napoli Piazza Garibaldi and Napoli Montesanto.

 Here are some other resources that might have the information you need